My dream Meat Sauce is hearty, thick and easy to make with simple ingredients. And you are looking at it right now!

 I promise you can make the best homemade meat sauce yourself!
 I hope you enjoy this recipe and we are working on a video for it next week.

-What to do with leftover spaghetti meat sauce?
+What to do with leftovers?
 Freeze it.
 I like to freeze food in glass containers.
 I know many freeze flat in plastic Ziploc bags but unless it’s healthy freezer meals, I avoid using plastic for health reasons.

 Definitely “yes”.
 Meat sauce is perfect for freezing because it doesn’t contain cooked starches or watery vegetables that become soggy once thawed.
 So make sure you don’t mix it with cooked spaghetti.

-How long can you freeze meat sauce?
+How long can you freeze it?
 For up to 3 months in an airtight container.
 I prefer glass for health reasons and environment as much as I can.
 But real life strikes, I get it.